Leopold Tyrmand

 Leopold Tyrmand (May 16, 1920 – March 19, 1985) was a Polish novelist, writer, and editor.
 Tyrmand emigrated from Poland to the United States in 1966 and five years later married an American, Mary Ellen Fox.
 He served as editor of an anti-communist monthly Chronicles of Culture with John A. Howard.
 Tyrmand died of a heart attack at the age of 64 in Florida.

 Life

 Youth

-Leopold Tyrmand was born to a Polish Jewish assimilated secular family in Warsaw, son to Mieczyslaw Tyrmand and Maryla Oliwenstein.
+Leopold Tyrmand was born to a Polish Jewish assimilated secular family in Warsaw, son to Mieczyslaw Tyrmand and Maria (Maryla) née Mańska or Oliwenstein.
 His father had a wholesale leather business.

 His paternal grandfather, Zelman Tyrmand, was a member of the management board of Warsaw's Nożyk Synagogue.

 In 1938 he matriculated at Warsaw's Jan Kreczmar Gymnasium.
 He went to Paris, where he studied for a year at the faculty of architecture at the Académie des Beaux-Arts, the Academy of Fine Arts.
 There he met for the first time Western European culture and American jazz.
 Both of these fascinations left a lasting mark on his work.